Winter Vegetable Planting

 I have just made a vege garden, I have dug up the dirt and added compost as a top soil.
-I want to know if I can plant any veges over Winter and if so what ones could I plant?
+Can I plant any veges over winter and if so what ones could I plant?

 It sounds like you have made a good start in preparing your garden.
 It is a good idea to incorporate your compost into the existing soil by digging it in and at the same time adding in a good amount of blood and bone.
 Some winter vegetables are gross feeders so the application of Daltons blood and bone or even Daltons Vegetable Fertiliser will ensure enough nutrients in the soil for the season.